 The football field is named in honor of legendary football coaches Pete Schmidt and Morley Fraser.
 Schmidt amassed a 104-27-4 record at Albion along with nine league titles and the 1994 NCAA Division III national championship.
 Albion won five MIAA championships and compiled an 81-41-1 record under Fraser’s guidance.

-The project also included resurfacing the 400-meter track, the expansion of the runways and landing pits for the long and triple jump events, and a cage was installed east of the stadium to host the hammer throw.
+The field project also included resurfacing the 400-meter track, the expansion of the runways and landing pits for the long and triple jump events, and a throwing cage was installed east of the stadium to host the hammer throw.

 Always a “packed house” for home football games, crowds often line the iron fence and mingle in the plaza to the west of the stands.
 The Albion marching band, The British Eighth, performs for all college home football games, providing a new show for each football appearance.